blueoc-phucpham/notes/docs/index.md

 **Knowledge Gap**:

 - The developer has never written frontend unit tests before.
-- Clarifying requirements from user stories is difficult.
+- Clarifying requirements from user stories is challenging.

 **Skill Gap**: